Orpius/SDK/docs/UserGuide/index.md

 * **Permissions and Security**
 * **Secrets system**
 * **Orchestration**
-* **Tooling framework** with Built-in tools that provide core capabilities out of the box and support for custom tooling
+* **Tools Integration** with Built-in tools that provide core capabilities out of the box and support for custom tooling